 One of my favorite story arches takes place in Spectacular Spider-Man.
 Basically, the Chameleon captures Spider-Man and takes off his mask.
 He pumps Peter full of drugs and tries to make him think that he was never actually Spider-Man, but rather a basket case.

 Eventually Peter remembers the truth, but it is too late.
 He is captured in an electrified cage, one too powerful for even him to escape from.
 And what does Chameleon do while he is in there?
 He tries to rape Mary Jane, his wife.
-It all takes place in Spectacular Spider-Man 245.
+It all takes place (Affiliate Link) in Spectacular Spider-Man 245.

 Surprisingly, Mary Jane quickly discovers that Chameleon is masquerading as Peter when he arrives in her home.
 She plays along as they go upstairs, then beats the crap out of him with a baseball bat.
 And where is good old reliable Spider-Man during all of this?
 He pads his hands with webbing so he can tear apart the electrified cage he was in.